Britney Spears' father Jamie Spears suspended from conservatorship

 The judge also denied a request from Jamie's counsel to investigate Zabel, saying the temporary appointment only requires a background check.
 The attorneys have a December 30 deadline to provide the judge books of records from the past 13 years.

-Outside of the courthouse, the pop star's supporters screamed and cheered as the news was announced.
-Her fans waved posters with Britney's face on them while singing her most popular songs.
+Outside of the courthouse, the pop star's supporters cheered as the news was announced.
+Her fans waved posters with her photos and the phrase "Free Britney" while singing her most popular songs.

-Rosengart recently said removing Jamie from the arrangement would be the first step to "ending the Kafkaesque nightmare imposed upon by her father so that her dignity and basic liberties can be restored."
+Rosengart has said removing Jamie from the arrangement would be the first step to "ending the Kafkaesque nightmare imposed upon by her father so that her dignity and basic liberties can be restored."

 Earlier this month, Jamie vowed to eventually step down and filed a petition to end the arrangement altogether, saying "all he wants is what is best for his daughter."
 His legal team maintains Jamie has always had Britney's interests at heart and that her estate went from being in debt to having a valuation of more than $60 million.